rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 This means that the logs over the last day contain 954 unique log streams.

-The following query returns top 10 log streams with the biggest number of streams (it uses [`top` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#top-pipe)):
+The following query returns top 10 log streams with the biggest number of log entries (it uses [`top` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#top-pipe)):

 ```logsql
 _time:1d | top 10 by (_stream)